Rsrbai/portfolio2/README.md

 ![Image of colour pallette](assets/images/colour_pallette.png)

+The favicon icon was sourced from [this website](https://icons8.com/icons/set/favicon)

 I took ideas [from this tutorial](https://www.youtube.com/watch?v=jaVNP3nIAv0&t=364s&ab_channel=freeCodeCamp.org) on youtube for the overall design and an idea of how the logic would look.

 The fonts were taken from Google fonts.